FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/logs/recording.md

 appmgr's own `stdout` and `stderr`. appmgr populates its own stdio with debuglog handles, using the [`stdout-to-debuglog`] library to wire up a handle received from [`fuchsia.boot.WriteOnlyLog`].

+### Components

+[Components] don't have their `stdout` and `stderr` streams captured by default.
+For [ELF] components, there are flags used to tell the ELF runner to redirect the output of these stream to the `LogSink` service.
+For more information, see the ELF runner section on [forwarding stdout and stderr streams].

 ## Forwarding klog to syslog

 The Archivist continually reads from the klog and forwards those messages to the main log.
 Messages